-The general audit is usually a brief review of the project, carried out within a limited period and with only a few resources.
-It touches on all the six dimensions of the auditing report - the present status of the project, the future status, the status of the crucial tasks, assessing the risk, information relating to other projects, and the limitations of the project.
+Brief review of the project, carried out within a limited period and with only a few resources. ?
+Usually touches on all the six dimensions of the auditing report, that is, the present status of the project, the future status, the status of the crucial tasks, assessing the risk, information relating to other projects, and the project limitations.
+Detailed audit ?